charleymroberts/flashcards/README.md

 ### Visual design

 The colour scheme is based around the flag of France.
-(Other national flag colours of French-speaking countries could be used if the game was being marketed outside Europe, and additional colour schemes could be added as further languages are added to the game).
+(Other national flag colours of French-speaking countries could be used if the game was being marketed outside Europe, and additional colour schemes could be added as further languages are added to the game.)
 As the game is not specifically aimed at children it does not include extras such as pictures, moving images or sound effects.

 The logo font was chosen to be bold to attract the user's attention when they first arrive at the page, and distinguish it from the body of the game.
 The body fonts aim to be unfussy and readable but also feel sufficiently modern.